Nmonchart

 ./nmonchart hostname_date_time.nmon /webpages/docs/hostname_date_time.html

-Alternatively, script the second parameters and the output file name is the first parameter but the .nmon is changed to .html
+Alternatively, script the second parameter and the output file name is the first parameter, but the .nmon is changed to .html

-Then nmonchart script needs the Korn shell installed (ksh). nmonchart has NOT been tested with sh, Csh or bash.
+The nmonchart script needs the Korn shell installed (ksh). nmonchart has NOT been tested with sh, Csh or bash.
 These are not supported.
-AIX and Linux have Korn Shell called ksh, If your Linux does not have ksh, you should install it.
+AIX and Linux have a Korn Shell called ksh, If your Linux does not have ksh, you should install it.

 nmonchart is complex as it is 1600 lines long.
-Mostly due to supporting so many grapsh with roughly 10 to 10 lines per graph.
+Mostly due to supporting so many graphs with roughly 10 to 10 lines per graph.

-nmonchary is a fairly simple Korn shell mostly using grep, sed and awk.
-The awk can get a little complex.
+nmonchart is a fairly simple Korn shell script that mostly uses grep and awk.
+Awk can get a little complex.

-For performance data n the nmon file in a fixed column format like
+For performance data in the nmon file in a fixed column format like

 physical CPU, run queue and memory stats

-it is simple to pick out the column names and data columnsand graph it.
+It is easy to distinguish the column names and data columns.

-resources like disk, network, CPUs the code is more complex.
+resources like disk, network, and CPUs, the code is more complex.

-It has to workout the number of resources and the names from the header
+It has to work with the number of resources and the names from the header

-line and then process tha number of columns from the data lines.
+line, and then process the number of columns from the data lines.

-The graphs like TOPSUM and TOPCMD are quite tricky and the database has to be calculatelt, listed orders and selected fro other data.
+The graphs like TOPSUM and TOPCMD are quite tricky, and the database has to be calculate, list orders and select from other data.

-For testing included in the package there is a supplied sample nmon file
+For testing included in the package there is a supplied sample nmon files

-called: sampleC.nmon and a sample output file called: sampleC.html
+The nmon file sampleC.nmon and a sample nmonchart output file called: sampleC.html

 ./nmonchart sampleC.nmon